OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 The following procedure is setting up a man-in-the-middle position using an access point and an additional network interface:

-Create a WiFi network either through a separate access point or through an external USB WiFi card or through the built-in card of your machine.
+Create a WiFi network either through a separate access point or through an external USB WiFi card or through the built-in card of your host computer.

 This can be done by using the built-in utilities on macOS.
 You can use [share the internet connection on Mac with other network users](https://support.apple.com/en-ke/guide/mac-help/mchlp1540/mac "Share the internet connection on Mac with other network users").